MarathonLabs/marathon/docs/_posts/2018-11-19-executing.md

 ### CLI

 Executing the CLI version of marathon requires you to provide all the options through the *Marathonfile*.
-By default it will be searched in the working directory by the name **Marathonfile**, but if you need a custom file path you can specify it via the options.
+By default, it will be searched in the working directory by the name **Marathonfile**, but if you need a custom file path you can specify it via the options.
 Additionally for Android vendor extensions it's possible to provide a custom Android SDK location instead of using *ANDROID_HOME* environment variable or providing this via the Marathonfile.

 ```bash
 $ marathon -h